iSaluki/phhs6/content/sixth/Business/Units/nd/DigitalTechnologies.md

 - The need to respond to digital innovation by competitors
 - Access, analyse and action data that provides key insights into customer needs and business performance

+### Key Impacts of Data Mining

+#### Marketing

+- The ability to discover insights about customers and produce targeted advertising campaigns with higher success rates  than traditional marketing.

+#### HRM

+- Provide a much closer insight into employee performance, reducing the required work for HR to produce equal or better quality information to use in HR decisions.

+#### Operations

+- Much easier to improve efficiency as data mining can be used to sift through vast data-lakes and identify small inefficiencies in operational processes.

+#### Finance

+- As finance is largely numerical, it makes it much simpler to identify and analyse trends, potential patterns and gain insight than in more qualitative areas.
+Because of this, data mining can be used to flag potential issues to finance personnel.